 - In later years, William Puddy is referenced in Waikouati – mostly in relation to horse sales/shows (at least from 1881).
 William Puddy & Samuel Woolley are likely to have crossed paths socially but there is no firm evidence of any link between them.

 - Wm.
 Puddy died June 13th 1900 at Woodhead, Waikouaiti.

 - Puddy (junior?) is referenced as a Borough Councillor in (at least) April 1902 for Caversham Borough; business at the meetings include the Waipori area – once outside the built-up area of Dunedin, areas are rural and remote and locations are hard to pinpoint.

 - There are no references (to date) that place any of these men together and in the same context.
 But there are references to William Puddy at The Plough Inn, Caversham at the same time as we think Mark Starbuck would have been at a Plough Inn, too.

 - There are some references to Mark Starbuck in Caversham/Dunedin in 1872.

-- At present it appears that there was one Plough Inn in Waikouaiti (linked to Samuel Woolley), three different Plough Inns in the Dunedin township and one further Plough Inn 25km west of Dunedin in the Waipori/West Taieri/Maungatua area (linked to Mark Starbuck.
+It is now clear that there was one Plough Inn in Waikouaiti (linked to Samuel Woolley), three different Plough Inns in the Dunedin township and one further Plough Inn 25km west of Dunedin in the Waipori/West Taieri/Maungatua area (linked to Mark Starbuck).